surifirstpin/biplus_documentation/docs/DatabaseConnection.md

  **1.** Click on **Database Section** to setup a database connection.

- **2.** Click on **New connection**  button to start setting up the connection to database.
+ **2.** Click on **New Connection**  button to start setting up the connection to database.
 In general, specify the below mentioned fields:
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/demo%20image.png)

 -  **Name** specify a name to define connection.